cwensel/cascading/README.md

 It is strongly recommended developers pull Cascading from Maven Central.

-_This won't be true until 4.0 is released!_

 Alternatively, see GitHub Packages for latest WIP releases:

 * https://maven.pkg.github.com/cwensel/cascading